jamesnogra/jSlideShow/README.md

 </script>
 ```

-There are other example in the index.html
+There are other examples in the index.html